satansdeer/satansdeer.github.com/src/pages/posts/ethereum-react-dapp-tutorial/index.md

 Awesome, your contract is now up and running, let's make simple React app to interact with your token.

-See you in the next part, where we'll set up frontend and send our tokens between wallets.
+See you in the next part, where we'll set up front end and send our tokens between wallets.

 To not miss the article – subscribe to my mailing list:
 <p>